Debunking the Myths Surrounding Genetic Testing for Psychiatric Medications

 Potential for Personalized Medicine

-Although the current evidence doesn’t support the widespread use of genetic testing in the selection of psychiatric medications, there is a future where that won’t be the case.
+Although the current evidence doesn’t support the widespread use of today’s available genetic testing in the selection of psychiatric medications, there is a future where that won’t be the case.
 The technology involved is always improving.
 When reliable tests emerge, ones that prove to play an important role in customizing psychiatric treatment, the psychiatrists at Sterling Institute, with strong research backgrounds, will deploy them immediately

 In Summary …

 The Sterling Institute offers a comprehensive range of neuropsychiatric, psychotherapeutic, and mind-body services and prides itself on taking a scholarly and humanistic approach to patient centered care.
-For those who are researching treatment options for various mental health conditions, Sterling Institute offers the perfect place to start to ensure results that are truly the best achievable.